Sacco and Vanzetti: Arrests and indictment

-An earlier attempted robbery of another shoe factory occurred on December 24, 1919, in Bridgewater, Massachusetts, by people identified as Italian who used a car that was seen escaping to Cochesett in West Bridgewater.
+An earlier attempted (unsuccessful) robbery of another shoe factory payroll had occurred on December 24, 1919, in Bridgewater, Massachusetts, by four persons identified as Italian who used a car that was seen escaping to Cochesett in West Bridgewater.
+A delivery truck for the L.Q.
+White Shoe Factory was taking a $33,113.31 payroll with a driver, paymaster and a police constable.
+The assailants in a car tried to hijack the truck with one robber using a pistol and the other a double-barrelled shotgun.
 Police speculated that Italian anarchists perpetrated the robberies to finance their activities.
 Bridgewater police chief Michael E. Stewart suspected that known Italian anarchist Ferruccio Coacci was involved.
 Stewart discovered that Mario Buda (aka 'Mike' Boda) lived with Coacci.

 When Chief Stewart later arrived at the Coacci home, only Buda was living there, and when questioned, he said that Coacci owned a .32 Savage automatic pistol, which he kept in the kitchen.
 A search of the kitchen did not locate the gun, but Stewart found (in a kitchen drawer) a manufacturer's technical diagram for a Model 1907 of the exact type of .32 caliber pistol used to shoot Parmenter and Berardelli.
 Stewart asked Buda if he owned a gun, and the man produced a .32-caliber Spanish-made automatic pistol.
 Buda told police that he owned a 1914 Overland automobile, which was being repaired.
 The car was delivered for repairs four days after the Braintree crimes, but it was old and apparently had not been run for five months.
 Tire tracks were seen near the abandoned Buick getaway car, and Chief Stewart surmised that two cars had been used in the getaway, and that Buda's car might have been the second car.

 When Stewart discovered that Coacci had worked for both shoe factories that had been robbed, he returned with the Bridgewater police.
 Mario Buda was not home, but on May 5, 1920, he arrived at the garage with three other men, later identified as Sacco, Vanzetti, and Riccardo Orciani.
 The four men knew each other well; Buda would later refer to Sacco and Vanzetti as "the best friends I had in America".